 COURSE: TEACHING ASSISTANT (LEVEL 3)

 QUALIFICATION: Apprenticeship

 TYPICAL DURATION: 18-22 months

-CAMPUS: Part of the Education Centre of Excellence at the Priory Witham Academy
+CAMPUS: Part of the Education Centre of Excellence at the Priory Lincoln Academy

-'The role of a teaching assistant is incredibly rewarding as you'll get to spend one-on-one time with students, helping them to reach their goals and being there for them every step of the way.
-You'll share in the joy and satisfaction of their accomplishments, making every effort worthwhile.'
+The role of a teaching assistant is incredibly rewarding as you'll get to spend one-on-one time with students, helping them to reach their goals and being there for them every step of the way.
+You'll share in the joy and satisfaction of their accomplishments, making every effort worthwhile.

 Tradewind

 APPRENTICESHIP TEACHING ASSISTANT LEVEL 3

 This apprenticeship is best suited to post-18 learners.
 Learners aged 16-18 years old are better suited to the Assisting Teaching T Level.

 DESCRIPTION OF COURSE

 Apprentices will demonstrate core knowledge, skills and behaviours to be fully competent as a Teaching Assistant or similar support role in school.
 The majority of an apprentice's time is spent doing 'on-the-job' training, meaning apprentices are learning the knowledge and skills in a practical, real-work environment.

 ASSESSMENT

 Throughout your apprenticeship, you will be supported to showcase how you have developed the knowledge, skills and behaviours required by your apprenticeship standards.
 These standards have been written by employers.

 Your Occupational Expert will support you to develop a portfolio of evidence, in preparation for your end-point assessment, which you will do at the end of your programme after completing the minimum duration required.

 End-point assessments may involve interviews, a work project, a practical assignment, or written or multiple choice tests.

-ENRICHMENT OPPORTUNITIES

-The Teaching Assistant programme is delivered by our team of industry experts through group or one-to-one sessions.
-All apprentices will also receive a PSHE curriculum, including sessions on health and wellbeing, careers and employability, and living in the wider world.

 WHY STUDY TEACHING ASSISTANT?